olegBabushkin/Cache/README.md

 # Cache
-Creating cache with using pattern Strategy, Priority Queue for save data
+Creating cache with using pattern Strategy, Priority Queue for save data, Hibernate and Redis(Jedis), PostgreSQL, etc